-To achieve these maturity levels Virtualware implemented a number of programs during this phase of the roll-out.
+To achieve these maturity levels VirtualWare implemented a number of programs during this phase of the roll-out.
 The following initiatives were adopted;

-- Additional Education & Training courses for QA Testers, Managers & Architects; - Conduct Data asset classification and set security goals; - Develop the risk assessment methodology into a threat modeling approach with attack tress and profiles; - Review and identify security requirements per application platform; - Introduction of automated tools to assist with code coverage and security analysis of existing applications and new code bases; - Review and enhance existing penetration testing programs; - Enhance the existing SDL to support security testing as a part of the development process.
+- ◆Additional Education & Training courses for QA Testers, Managers & Architects; - ◆Conduct data asset classification and set security goals; - ◆ Develop the risk assessment methodology into a threat modeling approach with attack tress and profiles; - Review and identify security requirements per application platform; - ◆Introduction of automated tools to assist with code coverage and security analysis of existing applications and new code bases; - ◆ Review and enhance existing penetration testing programs; - ◆ Enhance the existing software development life-cycle to support security testing as a part of the development process.

-Virtualware adapted the existing application security training program, to provider a smaller less technical version as a Business Application Security awareness program.
+VirtualWare adapted the existing application security training program, to provider a smaller less technical version as a Business Application Security awareness program.
 This was a shorter 4 hour course, and was extended to Managers, Business Owners of the organization.